FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/uniconfig-node-manager/uniconfig_check_installed_devices/readme.md

 # RPC check-installed-nodes

-This RPC checks if devices included in the input are installed by looking for the database content of each device.
+This RPC checks if devices specified in the input are installed by looking for the database content of each device.
 If content is found, the device is installed.

-## RPC Examples
+## RPC examples

 ### Successful example

-RPC input contains a device while no devices are installed.
+RPC input contains a device, while no devices are installed.

 ```bash RPC Request
 curl --location --request POST 'http://localhost:8181/rests/operations/connection-manager:check-installed-nodes' \